joolsmtw/joolsmtw.github.com/about.md

 title: About
 permalink: /about/
 ---
 Call me Julie, Julka or Jul.
-Weirdo with interest in pretty much anything, but specifically history, political economy, languages and computer science.
+Weirdo with interest in pretty much anything, but specifically history, political economy, languages, aviation and computer science.

 ### Contact me